planetfederal/workshops/workshops/geogig/doc/source/cmd/commit.rst

 #.
 Click the pencil icon again to save changes.

 We have made a very small change to our dataset and the map view changes accordingly.
-Now we wil want to commit this change.
+Now we will want to commit this change.

 The process for adding a change to GeoGig is "Import, Add, Commit".
 We will perform all of those steps now.